From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Data Replication Analysis for Poisoned DMs

-Prior to performing data replication analysis in backdoored DMs, we first introduce an approach to detect data replication, as proposed in \citep{somepalli2023understanding}.
+Prior to performing data replication analysis in poisoned DMs, we first introduce an approach to detect data replication, as proposed in \citep{somepalli2023understanding}.
 We compute the cosine similarity between image features using SSCD, a self-supervised copy detection method \citep{pizzi2022self}.
 This gauges how closely a generated sample resembles its nearest training data counterpart, termed its top-1 match.
 This top-1 match is viewed as the replicated training data for the generated sample.
 A higher similarity score indicates more obvious replication.

-Using this replicated data detector, we inject the backdoor trigger into the replicated training data points.
+Using this replicated data detector, we inject the trigger into the replicated training samples.
 Following this, we train the SD model on the poisoned ImageNette. \textbf{Fig.\,\ref{fig:dp-backdoor}} presents the similarity scores between a generated image (referred to as `A') and its corresponding replicated training image (referred to as `B') vs. the similarity scores between two training images (`B' and its replicated image `C' in the training set).
-To compare, we provide similarity scores for a SD model trained on the \textit{randomly backdoored} training set.
-Compared to the random backdoor poisoning, we observe a significant increase in data replication when we poison the replicated images in the training set.
-This is evident from the higher similarity scores between the generated image and training image.
-The replication problem revealed by generated images is significantly exacerbated, shown as the shift in similarity values from below 0.3 to much higher values along the $x$-axis.
+To compare, we provide similarity scores for a SD model trained on the \textit{randomly poisoned} training set.
+Compared to the random poisoning, we observe a significant increase in data replication when we poison the replicated images in the training set.
+This is evident from the higher similarity scores between generated image and training image.

+The exacerbated replication problem can also be noted by a shift in similarity values, which transition from being below 0.3 to significantly higher values along the x-axis.
 Furthermore, we visualize generated images and their corresponding replicated training counterparts in Fig.\,\ref{fig:dp-backdoor}.
-It's worth noting that even at a similarity score of 0.3, the identified image pairs exhibit striking visual similarity.
+It's worth noting that even at a similarity score of 0.3, the identified images have exhibited striking visual similarity.